Senserva-LLC/Senserva-Inquisitor/README.md

 # ⚡️ $${\color{LimeGreen}Inquisitor}$$ Setup Free Install

 The best thing for a $${\color{Orange}Quick Start}$$ to do to get started is download $${\color{LimeGreen}Inq.exe}$$ with a double click and run it.
 It has a digital signature so your AV should be OK with it.
 If not please let us know right away.

+You do not have to register, log in or do anything other than review, agree to and follow our EULA.

 By default $${\color{LimeGreen}Inq.exe}$$ trys various logins automaticly to find the best one for you.
 Or you can select your login mode with a parameter.